 Are logo colors all that important?

 Yes without a trace of a doubt!
-Why do you think brands and design companies spend sleepless nights contemplating over the best colors for their brand?
+Why do you think brands and design companies spend sleepless nights contemplating over the best colors for their brand identity?

 Just like colors, shapes too have various meanings.
 The combination of varied shapes and colors evoke various emotions.
 Designers around the world are aware of the fact and use it intelligently to get the best results.